scratch-er/fcitx5-breeze/README.md

 ## Build

-Run `bulid.sh` to build this theme.
+Run `bulid.py` to build this theme.
 You need to have inkscape installed.

 This themes uses svg as the source format.
 However, in fcitx5 themes, png images are used.
+The build scripts generates .svg files from .svg.in files, generates theme config files from .conf.in files and convert .svg files to png with inkscape.

 ## Installation